 A company with negative working capital may have to sell its assets and cut its operational costs or risk bankruptcy.

-To calculate working capital, subtract your current liabilities (money that will need to be paid within the next 12 months including staff wages, accounts payable and tax) from your current assets (assets that you have or expect to receive within the next 12 months, including accounts receivable, unsold inventory and cash).
+To calculate working capital, you subtract your current liabilities (money that will need to be paid within the next 12 months, including staff wages, accounts payable and tax) from your current assets (assets that you have or expect to receive within the next 12 months, including accounts receivable, unsold inventory and cash).

 The formula looks like this: